Anamorós: Church

 Like most towns established or organized by the Spanish, Anamorós has a Catholic Church in the main town square named: Iglesia Católica Parroquia Nuestra Señora Virgen de la Asunción.
+This is Oscar Romero's first appointed parish location.

 Festivities

 The Fiestas Patronales (patron saint festivities) of Anamorós are celebrated from the 10th to 16 August in honor of the Virgin of Asunción.

 Legends

 One famous legend involves one of the geological features prominent in Anamorós.

 The Legend goes: Many years ago, in a place inhabited by Indians, the chief of Cedros and the Indians of Anamorós were at odds.
 The chief of Cedros, transforming into a large snake, attempted to destroy Anamorós.
 However, an Indian from Anamorós, aware of this threat, built a hill of stones to locate the snake.
 When the snake passed under the hill, the Anamorós Indian killed it with a poisoned arrow, dividing his body in two.
 The head formed a deep pool known as the “Poza Bruja" (accursed pool) and the tail formed another pool called the “Medina pool.”
 The hill was left in the shape of a snake, known as “Cerro de la Culebra”, and the stone hill built by the Anamorós Indian remained as a monument to his defense against the enemy.